PraFFL: A Preference-Aware Scheme in Fair Federated Learning: NUMERICAL Experiments

 \subsection{Experimental Settings}

-In each experiment, we report statistical results from three runs on each dataset.
-We show the solutions obtained by 1001 preference vectors in the experiment (in fact, any number of solutions can be obtained through PraFFL inference as long as a corresponding number of preference vectors are given).
-Total communication rounds $T$ is set to 10.
-We include 300 epochs in one run for all fair FL algorithms.
-The total local epochs are set to 30 (i.e., $\tau_{p}+{\tau_{c}=30}$), and $\tau_{p}$ is set to 20.
-The batch size of data and preference vectors are set to 128 and 64, respectively.
-We use hypervolume (Definition \ref{hv}) to measure the quality of the solution set obtained by each algorithm.
-If the suitability of the solution set to preferences is higher, the HV value is larger (the shaded area in Figure \ref{fig:hv} is larger).
-Four widely used datasets are employed to conduct experiments. \begin{itemize} \item \textbf{SYNTHETIC} \cite{zeng2021improving} is an artificially generated dataset containing 3500 samples with two non-sensitive features and a binary sensitive feature. \item \textbf{COMPAS} \cite{barenstein2019propublica} has 7214 samples, 8 non-sensitive features, and 2 sensitive features (gender and race). \item \textbf{BANK} \cite{moro2014data} has 45211 samples, 13 non-sensitive features, and one sensitive feature (age). \item \textbf{Adult} \cite{dua2017uci} has 48842 samples, with 13 non-sensitive features and one sensitive feature (gender). \end{itemize}
+We report results from three runs on each dataset.
+PraFFL shows the solutions obtained by 1000 preference vectors in the experiment (in fact, any number of solutions can be obtained through PraFFL inference if a corresponding number of preference vectors are given).
+The total local epochs are set to 30 (i.e., $\tau_{p}+{\tau_{c}=30}$).
+We use hypervolume (HV) \cite{fonseca2006improved} to measure the quality of the solution set obtained by each algorithm.
+We mainly report local HV on local datasets and global HV on global datasets in our experiments.
+The higher the quality of the solutions in satisfying the client's preferences, the larger the HV value.
+Four widely used datasets are employed to conduct experiments, including SYNTHETIC \cite{zeng2021improving}, COMPAS \cite{barenstein2019propublica}, BANK \cite{moro2014data} and ADULT \cite{dua2017uci}.